Husum Red Pied: History

-Only in 1984 were pigs fully corresponding to the descriptions of the breed seen again.
-Associations of breeders continue to breed it and to register existing pigs of this breed.
 Breeding populations exist in the Berlin Zoological Garden, the Hanover Zoo, the Tierpark Arche Warder near Kiel, in the ZOOM Erlebniswelt Gelsenkirchen, in Dalmsdorf (Mecklenburg), Hof Lütjensee, and on the Archehof Blumencron.
 The Dortmund Zoo and the Tierpark Krüzen house small populations too.
 At the moment, around 140 specimens are alive worldwide.
 The German federal state of Schleswig-Holstein supports preservation of the breed for its cultural value.